 No specific laws identified for this ruling.

-The court granted New York State United Teachers leave to file an amicus curiae brief on appeal in an arbitration dispute between a school district and a civil service employees association; no substantive ruling on the merits is reflected in this order.
+The court granted a motion by New York State United Teachers to file an amicus curiae brief on appeal in a labor arbitration dispute between a school district board of education and civil service employees' association.

 This summary was generated to explain the ruling in plain English and is not legal advice.